quocanh21081992/gemini-assistant-shortcut/README.md

 The application may ask to reset the default assistant application every time the device is restarted.
 Implementation process: set the default assistant application back to None and select Google again => Done

-**FOR NON-ROOT USERS**

 You can install normaly then use the Smart Sidebar feature to open apps.

-**FOR ROOT USERS**

-The steps are as follows:

-Step 1: install the Trigger Gemini

-Step 2: Install Xposed Edge and active Xposed Edge in Lsposed

-Step 3: Set any gesture you find reasonable to activate gemini assistant to open the Trigger Gemini application just installed.